sanjay-ks23/sanjay-ks23.github.io/_posts/2025-08-25-Real Oviedo vs Real Madrid.md

 ### Defensive Structure

-*It does feel like the team needs more matches together, still feels a bit clunky to defend llong balls.*
+*It does feel like the team needs more matches together; it still feels a bit clunky to defend long balls.*

 *One positive is Militao looks good, just as I was saying that brother took 2 mins to kick a ball.
 Still stupid while anticipating when the striker goes deep to get the ball, the same old stuff.*